dkorunic/pktstat-bpf/README.md

   -?, --help                    display help
-  -p, --plain                   if true, output in plain text format (default: JSON format) -u, --unique                  if true, only show the first instance of each connection --kubeconfig STRING           path to kubeconfig file (Kubernetes lookups enabled if provided) --external                    if true, only show traffic to external destinations --internal-networks STRING    comma-separated list of internal network CIDRs to filter out when using --external
+  -p, --plain                   if true, output in plain text format (default: JSON format) -u, --unique                  if true, only show the first instance of each connection --kubeconfig STRING           path to kubeconfig file (Kubernetes lookups enabled if provided; if not set, kubeconfig auto-discovery is used by default)
+  -e, --external                    if true, only show traffic to external destinations --internal-networks STRING    comma-separated list of internal network CIDRs to filter out when using --external
                                 (default: 127.0.0.0/8,10.0.0.0/8,172.16.0.0/12,192.168.0.0/16)
   --version                     display program version